alanaafsc/Quarkus-Java/README.md

 # Quarkus
-## Project used to make CRUD Rest API, with any entity, using H2 memory database
+### Project used to make CRUD with Rest API, with any entity, using H2 memory database

 # code-with-quarkus Project